sethbassett/cadastral_crawler/README.md

 ## Anyone can be a semi-anonymous land owner

 Disney's shell game is by no means unique.
 In fact, incredibly common to own land indirectly through a semi-anonymous or anonymous legal entity like a corporation and nearly anyone can do it.
-Incorporating a business in Florida is extremely easy, and requires only three things: around $200 in spare cash, a template for the new companies articles of incorporation, and less than 10 minutes of time at sunbiz.com filling out the forms from home.
+Incorporating a business in Florida is extremely easy, and requires only three things: around $200 in spare cash, a template for the new company's articles of incorporation, and less than 10 minutes of time at sunbiz.com filling out the forms from home.

 There are numerous reasons - legal, tax, nefarious, and other - that big players purchase and own land through proxies.